carlinmack/afp/src/hugo/content/entries/ArrowImpossibilityGS.md

     ],
     "date": "2008-09-01",
     "topics": [
-        "Mathematics-Games and economics"
+        "Mathematics/Games and economics"
     ],
     "abstract": "This article formalizes two proofs of Arrow's impossibility theorem due to Geanakoplos and derives the Gibbard-Satterthwaite theorem as a corollary.
-One formalization is based on utility functions, the other one on strict partial orders.<br><br>An article about these proofs is found <a href=\"http://www21.in.tum.de/~nipkow/pubs/arrow.html\">here</a>.", "notify": "nipkow@in.tum.de",
+One formalization is based on utility functions, the other one on strict partial orders.<br><br>An article about these proofs is found <a href=\"http://www21.in.tum.de/~nipkow/pubs/arrow.html\">here</a>.", "notify": [
+        "nipkow@in.tum.de"
+    ],
     "licence": "BSD",
     "olderReleases": {
         "2009": "2009-09-29",